 You should always make at least the minimum payments on your credit cards, no matter what.
 Your payment will be considered late if you pay less than the minimum or miss your minimum payment.
 Late payments come with a few consequences.
 Not only will you be charged a late fee, your interest rate might rise (if you're 60 days delinquent) making it more expensive to carry a balance.

 After 30 days with no payment, your delinquency is reported to the credit bureaus, added to your credit report, and factored into your credit score.
-A single late payment in your entire credit history might not do much damage, but the more delinquencies you have, the worse the affect your credit score will be.
+A single late payment in your entire credit history might not do much damage, but the more delinquencies you have, the worse the affect on your credit score will be.

 These delinquent bills will stay on your credit report and hurt your credit score until you've paid off the past due balance.
 If you have any extra money in your budget after making the minimum payments on all your cards, put it all towards bringing your accounts current.